Personal Coverage Insurance

 A nationwide survey in 1994 showed that Americans prefer to work with independent insurance agents by a 2-to-1 margin over captive agents.
 You can be sure you are dealing with an independent agent when you see this symbol on the agent’s signs, letterhead and business cards.

-Notice: The insurance products are NOT insured by the Federal Deposit Insurance Corporation (FDIC) or any other agency of the United States, or Lake Central Insurance Services.
+Notice: Products of Lake Central Insurance Services and Lake Central Investments are NOT insured by the Federal Deposit Insurance Corporation (FDIC) or any other agency of the United States.

 For more information, please contact us.